ClaytonWong/cw_chall_node/readme.md

   npm install inquirer

+#### Mocha
+Mocha is a JavaScript test framework.
+To get it from the commandline, type in the following:

+If you use yarn, type:

+  yarn add mocha

+If you use npm, type:

+  npm install mocha

+#### Chai
+Chai is a Behavioral Driven Developoment / Test Driven Development assertion library for node and the browser.
+To get it from the commandline, type in the following:

+If you use yarn, type:

+  yarn add chai

+If you use npm, type:

+  npm install chai

+#### chai-as-promised
+Chai as Promised extends Chai with a fluent language for asserting facts about promises.
+To get it from the commandline, type in the following:

+If you use yarn, type:

+  yarn add chai-as-promised

+If you use npm, type:

+  npm install chai-as-promised

 ### Creating a .env file
 You need to create a .env file in the root directory of the project for it to run.
 In the .env file, type in the following: